mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 I won't go into too much detail about this, but the example below should give you a basic idea of how this works.

 Babel allows you to specify "visitors" for certain types in the JavaScript parse tree.
-The function below is called for every string literal that Babel finds in the original code.
+The function below is called for every string literal that Babel finds in the source code.

 {% highlight javascript %}
 StringLiteral: function(path) {